opus1993/pubrepo/content/post/2021-08-27-data-evangelist-part-17/index.md

 ----
 ## Analytics vs Engineering: a false dichotomy

 Adding the word [Engineer to the word Analyst](https://locallyoptimistic.com/post/analytics-engineer/) was a hot topic in 2019.
-[Anna Filippova](https://twitter.com/anna_fil) responds to the Tom Davenport articles with her post [We the purple people](https://blog.getdbt.com/we-the-purple-people/).
+On that theme, [Anna Filippova](https://twitter.com/anna_fil) responds to the Tom Davenport articles with her post [We the purple people](https://blog.getdbt.com/we-the-purple-people/).
 She writes that

 *Adopting a modern data stack goes hand in hand with some serious rethinking of the [role of data humans in an organization](https://wraptext.equals.app/every-analyst-is-a-finance-analyst/).
 A tell tale sign of this happening: teams adding the word 'Analytics' behind a growing list of business functions like Finance, Product, Marketing, Engineering, Operations, Sales, Support...*